New Zealand energy sector greenhouse gas emissions

 Why we monitor emissions

-Guidance on corporate greenhouse gas emissions reporting
+Guidance for organisations to estimate their greenhouse gas emissions

-The Ministry for the Environment has produced a reporting guide for organisations who want to voluntarily monitor and report greenhouse gas emissions for their New Zealand operations.
+The Ministry for the Environment has produced a guide for organisations who want to voluntarily monitor and report greenhouse gas emissions for their New Zealand operations.

 This work is licensed under a Creative Commons Attribution 3.0 New Zealand Licence(external link).